MckinstryJ/DLDLv2.1/README.md

 - place UTKFace dir into ./data

 After installing proper libs, you should be able to run run train.py / test.py via command line or IDE.

+Additions:
+- Augmented data on top of original
+- Expanded training example